-This was my junior year – 11th grade – and I had very little idea of what the future would hold.
-I was too preoccupied with the present to think of that.
+This was my junior year, but I didn't think of myself as "a junior"; I thought of myself as being in 11th grade, and nothing much else.
+I had very little idea of what the future would hold.
+I was too overwhelmed by the present to think of anything like that.
 All my efforts were focused on just getting through each day.
 I don’t know if I was really doing anything all that difficult, but somehow it felt like I was.
-Despite that, there were moments of reprieve amid the hardship, and I lived for those moments.
+Despite that, there were moments of joy and exhilaration amid the hardship, and I lived for those moments.

-Walking along, I felt free; I felt like an explorer.
+Walking along, I felt free.
+I felt like an explorer.
 There was no need to worry about anything.
-After I had gone a pretty good distance, one of the most beat-up looking old cars I had ever seen came to the side of the road and stopped in front of me.
+After I had gone a pretty good distance, one of the most beat-up looking old cars I had ever seen came to the side of the road and stopped a little in front of me.
 I looked inside and saw that there were two people in the front seat.
-The driver was Leah, the girl with semi-long blonde hair who talked to me almost every day in the school cafeteria.
+The driver was Leah, the girl with medium long blonde hair who talked to me almost every day in the school cafeteria.
 Another girl was sitting over on the passenger side; she had long dark hair, and I didn’t recognize her at all.
 I opened the back door and got in.

 Leah gave me a big smile and introduced me to her friend, Nancy, who turned around and smiled as well.
-Nancy said “hi,” and I said “hi” back; and then we were all riding down the road together.
-As we rode along, I was struck by the contrast in hair color between the two of them.
-They both had long, or at least semi-long, shiny hair, but Nancy's was jet black, while Leah's hair was totally blonde.
-The difference was so stark, I couldn't help but wonder at it.
+Nancy said “hi,” and I said “hi” back, and then we were all riding down the road together.
+As we rode along, I was struck by the contrast between Leah's long, shiny blonde hair - off to my left - and Nancy's even longer, shiny dark hair, right in front of me.
+The difference was so stark that I couldn't help but look on in wonder.

 The school year was over less than three months later, and I saw her for the last time on the final day of the semester.
 She waved at me from across a crowded hallway, and I waved back.
 I wanted to go over and say something to her, but the hallway was so crowded, and the people were all moving so fast, that it didn't seem possible.
 So we just waved goodbye, and that was that.
 But that was something, and something was enough.